Join Our FREE Live Webinar

 Licensees shall perform all duties that are established for licensees by the Commission.

-Another key provision that wholesalers must understand is 61-29-17.2 regarding Unlicensed activity; civil penalty; administrative costs
+Another key provision that wholesalers must understand is 61-29-17.2 regarding Unlicensed activity; civil penalty; and administrative costs:

 The Commission may impose a civil penalty on any person who is found, through a court or administrative proceeding, to have acted in violation of Chapter 61, Article 29 NMSA 1978 in an amount not to exceed one thousand dollars ($1,000) for each violation or, if the Commission can so determine, in the amount of the total commissions received by the person for the unlicensed activity.
 The Commission may assess administrative costs for any investigation and administrative or other proceedings against any such person.